Ireland Working Holiday Visa

 Notably, those from Canada can work for up to 2 years.
 If you qualify for an Irish Working Holiday visa, you’ll receive Working Holiday Authorization.

-Main Ireland Working Holiday Visa Requirements
+Requirements for Ireland Working Holiday Visa

 To qualify for the Irish Working Holiday visa, you must meet the following requirements: